Ground Damage Database (GDDB)

 Benefits for the participants

 The obtained information in turn allows you as a participant to confidently develop an assess effective mitigations and compare your performance to a baseline of global ground damage, from a Global, Regional or Individual basis, to determine whether or not a particular trend in your operation is unique to you or not.

 Information derived from the GDDB supports the IATA "Integrated Solution for Ground Operations", by providing the means to close the continuous improvement cycle, between Standards (AHM), Procedures (IGOM), Oversight (ISAGO/ IOSA) and Analysis/ Reports(GDDB) in the context of ground damages.

 We are cognizant of the sensitivity of this information and are dedicated to protecting your information.
 As such we have implemented a number of de-identification protocols.

 Pariticipation in the IATA GDDB is open to Airline Operators, Ground Service Providers and Airports providing ground services.

-For information on the reporting criteria and requirements of the IATA GDDB, please see the IATA Data Contribution Agreement Schedule D (pdf).
 If you are interested in joining the program, please fill the GDDB participation form (doc) or contact us at GDDB@iata.org